bximbo/Creative-Coding-Pt2/README.md

 # Creative-Coding-Pt2

-Unlike "Claudius-First," this isn't just visual art, this is now afunctional art
+Unlike "Claudius-First," this isn't just a creative coding visual art, this is now a functional art😎

 SEE VIDEO BELOW